-3. How to raise a Speak Up concern 4.
-How we deal with your Speak Up concern
+3. How to raise a Speak Up concern

 All colleagues should raise any genuine concern they may have as soon as possible to enable the Group to take any required action.
 A colleague should not pursue their own investigations, however well intended, as a flawed or improper investigation could compromise the Group's ability to take effective action.